adamdon/adamdon.github.io/index.md

 ## Adam Don - projects, bits and pieces

-Here is a collection of projects I wanted to document to help keep track of what I've been working on.
+A collection of projects I wanted to document to help keep track of what I've been working on.
 [GitHub](https://github.com/adamdon)
 [LinkedIn](https://www.linkedin.com/in/adam-don/)

 ### Markdown